- Premium features included

 You can combine behaviors (last purchase, campaign activity) with fields and location data in segments.
 I try to keep things simple—fewer tags, clearer names, and a consistent set of saved segments.
 It cuts down on confusion and keeps targeting straightforward.
 The segmentation options are pretty extensive feature-wise.

 I’ve built some complex segments using engagement data, ecommerce activity, location, signup source, language, tags, groups—you name it.
 They update automatically too.
-Pro tip: create “evergreen” segments like “hasn’t purchased in 90 days BUT clicked the last two emails” and use them everywhere.
-When you edit them, the changes apply to all your campaigns and automations.

 Language segments are handy—Mailchimp detects language preference at signup.
 Save the segments you use repeatedly, name them consistently, and avoid open-based logic since Apple’s changes.

 The reporting tools cover campaigns, automations, and surveys.
-You get click tracking (reliable) and open tracking (less reliable thanks to Apple).
+You get click tracking and open tracking (less reliable thanks to Apple).
 The email tracking features give you the data you need, though I’ve learned to focus more on clicks than opens these days.

 I’ve set up Custom Reports for metrics I care about—click-to-open rate, revenue per recipient, device breakdown.
 And Comparative Reports help me spot patterns across campaigns.